#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish your flower bed with mulch and compost.
+Finish it all off with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
-Mulch keeps your soil from drying out and controls weeds.
+It may help foster stronger plants that bear more flowers and fruit.
+Mulch controls weeds and keeps the soil moist.
 Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your Willow Grove Garden Center, online, or on our mobile app.
+Late winter into early spring is an exciting time in the world of gardening.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding a pellet grill or artificial grass to your outdoor space.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your Willow Grove Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores